Education Tax Credits - IRS Form 1098T

 - Box 3: Checkbox for Change of Reporting Method

-- Box 7: Amounts for Academic Period Beginning in January to March in future academic year
+- Box 7: Checkbox, amounts for an Academic Period Beginning in January through March in the future academic year.

 - Box 8: At least half-time student